knative-extensions/eventing-rabbitmq/samples/broker-trigger/external-cluster/README.md

 successfully) and one that has responsecode set to 500 (event processing failed).

-Demo creates a `Broker` with the delivery configuration that specifies that failed events will be delivered to `event-display`.
+Demo creates a `Broker`, using an external RabbitMQ instance, with the delivery configuration that specifies that failed events will be delivered to `event-display`.

 Demo creates a `Trigger` that wires `PingSource` events to go to the `failer`.